English Curriculum Information

 At Icklesham Church of England Primary School and Nursery, we identify children who need support in English and provide intervention in the most effective and efficient way that we can, preferring a ‘keep up’ rather than ‘catch up’ approach.
 We use programmes such as Language Link, Speech Link and Precision Teaching to identify needs and to ensure children have the appropriate support.
 Teachers plan and teach English lessons which are differentiated to the particular needs of each child.
 We help each child maximise their potential by providing help and support they need to equip them with confidence, tools and strategies, whilst at the same time aiming for children to be resilient, independent workers.

-The impact on our children is clear: progress, sustained learning and transferrable skills.
+As a result of this approach our children is clear: progress, sustained learning and transferrable skills.
 With the implementation of the reading and writing curriculum being well established and taught thoroughly in both key stages, children are becoming more confident writers and by the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation for effect.

 Assessment shows that the vast majority of children at Icklesham Church of England Primary School and Nursery achieve age-related expectations in English and are well prepared for Year 7.
 Each year we have a significant number of children achieving at a greater depth in reading and writing at the end of each Key Stage.